The Dean's Graduate Student Research Grant Awards

 3. Transcript (official OR unofficial).

-4. Information concerning any other research grants, internal or external, for which the applicant has applied, as well as information concerning any other support for dissertation writing that the applicant has already been awarded and use
+5. Information concerning any other research grants, internal or external, for which the applicant has applied, as well as information concerning any other support for dissertation writing that the applicant has already been awarded and used.

 All Documents must be in the above order and be clearly designated.
 If your PDF does not follow the above format you will be removed from consideration.

-5. Letter of support: statement of evaluation (maximum 750 words) of the dissertation plans and the likelihood of completion within the fellowship period.
-This statement is to be written by: EITHER (a) the dissertation advisor OR (b) another member of the dissertation committee and should be emailed directly to email@example.com prior to the deadline.
+6. Letter of support: statement of evaluation (maximum 750 words) of the dissertation plans and the likelihood of completion within the fellowship period.
+This statement is to be written by: EITHER (a) the dissertation advisor OR (b) another member of the dissertation committee and uploaded prior to the deadline.
+In the application, enter the letter writer’s information in the appropriate section and they will be sent a link upon you submission of the application.
+Letters must be uploaded by November 18 at NOON.

 Applicants will be evaluated by a committee appointed by the Dean of the Graduate School.
 Awardees will be asked to submit a letter at the end of their fellowship tenure detailing their progress towards dissertation completion.